aravindraju98/chonkychunker/README.md

   - List of grouped text
   - LangChain-compatible `Document` objects
   - Vector DB-friendly dicts with embeddings
-- 📌 Option to **merge** texts in a cluster into a single document
+- 📎 `merge=True` support: Combine all texts in a cluster
-- 🧱 Optional **token limit** to truncate merged content for context windows
+- 🎯 `max_tokens=`: Truncate merged content for context limit safety

 ---